smpallen99/plug_auth/README.md

 ## Authentication

-Currently two authentication methods are supported: HTTP Basic and Token-based.
-In both cases you will first have to add valid credentials in the credential store.
+Currently three authentication methods are supported: HTTP Basic, Token-based, and Database-based.
+In either case you will first have to add valid credentials in the credential store.
 Multiple credentials can be added.
 The plugs provide convenience methods for this task.

 ### HTTP Basic Example
 ```elixir